Our students are diverse, with different needs, interests and aptitudes for Science. In line with MOE’s Science curriculum framework, we seek to,

 - enthuse and nurture all students to be scientifically literate, so that they are able to make informed decisions and

 take responsible actions in their daily lives; and

 - provide strong Science fundamentals for students to innovate and pursue STEM for their future learning and work.

 We use the BSCS 5E Instructional Model for the teaching and learning of Science.
 Using this model, the learning experience is sequenced to enable learners to construct their understanding of a science key concept over time.
 Each phase of the learning sequence can be described using five words that begin with E: engage, explore, explain, elaborate, and evaluate.

 Inquiry-based Science instruction engages students in the processes of formulating predictions, organising and interpreting data, and communicating results using Science terminology.
-The approach has great potential to excite and motivate students, appeals to students’ natural curiosity about the world around them, while developing Science process skills.

 – Concept Cartoons